makingsensetraining/mern-seed/README.md

 The start point to rock with ReactJS and NodeJS.

-## Installation/Execution
+## Installation

-### Installing and Running the Project
-To install please execute:
+To install please follow these steps:

-`npm install` over the root of the project
+1. `npm install` over the root of the project

-To generate UX folder and install MSUXF's structure:
-`npm run ux:init` this command will copy the files and structure in MSUXF to the folder ux for futher customizing
+2. `npm run ux:init` this command will copy the files and structure in MSUXF to the folder ux for futher customizing

-To execute:
+3. Copy `config/default.json` file and rename it to *development.json*.
+Set your configuration values.

+## Run

-`npm start -s` this will start the project doing all the tasks (lint, tests, etc, and also keeping the watcher active)
+`npm start -s` this will start the project doing all the tasks (lint, tests, etc, and also keeping the watchers active)

 ## Tech Stack